qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 — forward an email
 - I want to forward an E-mail
 - How to forward E-mail
+- How to forward an email
+- Can I forward an email
+- What should I do to forward an email

 ## intent:goodbye
 - bye